20 Part-Time Jobs During COVID

 9. Becoming a virtual assistant

 Arguably one of the most sought-after jobs in the world when it comes to a remote setup, virtual assistance offers a lot of benefits.
 Since it encompasses different tasks, practically anyone with organizational skills and a familiarity with office tools can apply to be a virtual assistant.
 Plenty of businesses, entities, and institutions require the help of a VA especially with offices and schools operating on a skeleton workforce.
-So if you’re ready to help clients organize their professional or personal lives, look up virtual assistant openings at Life Bushido
+So if you’re ready to help clients organize their professional or personal lives, look up virtual assistant openings at Upwork

 or Fancy Hands

 and see if they offer flexibility and other benefits.

 Data entry work is here to stay, pandemics and disasters notwithstanding.
 Academic institutions, businesses, and industries like the medical, pharmaceutical, engineering, judicial, and others are in consistent need of people who can do data-related tasks.

 The great thing about this particular side hustle is that it is readily available and does not require too much of a learning curve.
 Try your hand at data entry by looking at available jobs on sites like Working Solutions